sumanstats/rakudo/README.md

-# Rakudo interpreter for The Raku Programming Language
+# Rakudo compiler for The Raku Programming Language

 > Docker images for **Raku**